replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/private-images.md

 Replicated is capable of delivering private images from the Replicated registry or any supported 3rd party registry into a private cluster.
 These images will be hosted on the local network, in the registry distributed with Replicated, and application objects will be re-written to use this registry.

-The following object will be rewritten:
+The following objects will be rewritten:

  - apps/v1.DaemonSet
  - apps/v1.Deployment